abap2UI5/docs/docs/configuration/installation.md

 ---

 # Installation

-abap2UI5 apps run directly through an HTTP service, this is always the fastest and most straightforward setup option and works on any release and language version.
+abap2UI5 apps run directly through an HTTP service, making this the fastest and most straightforward setup option.
+It works on any release and language version.

 <br><br>
-However, for productive usage, consider additional requirements for different systems.
+However, for productive usage, additional considerations may be required for different system environments.

 ### S/4 Public Cloud
 In `S/4 Public Cloud`, the HTTP endpoint is accessible only with `S_DEVELOP` authorization, which makes it unsuitable for productive use.
 To make this app accessible for business users, you can install a separate frontend app and create an additional tile.
 Find more information [here.](/configuration/s4_public_cloud)